CiscoDevNet/devnet-dev-vms/upping_the_boxes.md

   # config.vm.box = "devnet-dev-base-vbox"
 ```

 As the comments say, the first "config.vm.box" statement uses, and so would cause to be downloaded, a box from the Atlas catalogue in the [CiscoDevNet project](https://atlas.hashicorp.com/CiscoDevNet).
 The Atlas box is what one would use under normal circumstances.
+Regular updates of these boxes are published there.

 The second option would use a local box, which is typically only used when one is modifying and testing boxes locally, prior to upload to Atlas.